Jesse Valdez - Graduate Success Story

 My name is Jesse Valdez and I was born and raised in Riverside County, Los Angeles.
 I began my filmmaking career in High School, documenting several student activities leading up until the end of the year.
 After High School, I joined the Marine Corps Reserve and served for five years.
 Initially after graduating from the Marine Corps, I began working retail in Riverside.
 However, then I discovered the Film Entertainment Connection and found out a mentor for a film station that was located in the near vicinity of where I lived.
 I immediately joined the Film Connection and collaborated with my new mentor, who was a working professional Film Editor, cutting scenes for local commercials and documentaries, training me on all the equipment used to create the final product.

 I did my research on various Film Schools in the surrounding areas of Los Angeles and Orange County.
 I was interested, like many others, in the film industry ,but didn’t know where to start.
-However, I discovered Film Connection I was impressed by the affordability, as well as the extremely high success rate when compared to traditional film schools.
+However, I discovered Film Connection I was impressed by the affordability when compared to traditional film schools.
 I enrolled in the Film Editing program and was provided one-on-one time with my mentor, learning all the skills needed, as the fundamentals of equipment used for editing.
 I worked alongside of him on various projects such as local commercials and documentaries.

 While attending Film Connection, I learned the short cuts and habits of an Editor that my mentor required in his own workplace, such as timing, organization, and an eye for detail.
 After graduating, my mentor offered me an internship as a Director’s assistant on the independent film, “Rushlights”.
 I got to travel on Tech Scouts, organize production meetings, as well as rehearsals.
 Once filming wrapped, I became a Post-Production Assistant on the same film where I imported footage daily, as well as cutting scenes following notes from the Script Supervisor and Director.